vvietrov/devops-tips-tricks/DataFactory/oracle_connector_v2.md

-Install Oracle wallet and configure it to use with ADF...
+## Install Oracle wallet and configure it to use with ADF.
+The page describes a way of configuring Oracle Wallet on a self-hosted integration runtime (IR) and using it with Oracle V2 connector.

 Download Oracle Full client from Oracle web site.
 This requires to have an Oracle account.
 It can be created free of charge.
-The full client is required because it contains Oracle Wallet.
+The full client is required because it contains Oracle Wallet and associated tools.

 ![pic](oracle_connector_v2/adf01.jpg)